Kiizon/musubi/README.md

 # musubi 🍙

-A dead simple macOS timer app.
+A dead simple macOS timer app with a task tracker.

 ![Demo](demo.gif)

-## Why?

-Because I'm not paying $20 for the onigiri timer app lol.

 ## What it does